 - 4.1.
-Development will contribute to improving and expanding the public realm in accordance with, but not limited to, improvements shown on Maps 16-3A, 16-3B and 16-3C attached to this Plan. - 4.2.
-Development will be oriented and designed to protect and, where possible, enhance views and vistas as shown on Map 16-3A. - 4.3.
-Locations for public realm enhancements are shown on Map 16-3C.
-The public realm enhancements will: - 4.3.1. provide different opportunities depending on their locations, size and their relationship with adjacent properties. - 4.3.2. offer opportunities for future parks, Privately Owned Publicly Accessible Spaces, generous landscaped areas, forecourts, wider sidewalks, and mid-block connections.
+Development will contribute to improving the public realm in accordance with, but not limited to, improvements shown on Maps 16-3A and 16-3B attached to this Plan. - 4.2.
+Development will expand the public realm in accordance with, but not limited to, improvements shown on Maps 16-3A and 16-3B attached to this Plan, where appropriate. - 4.3.
+The public realm enhancements will: - 4.3.1. provide different opportunities depending on their locations, size and their relationship with adjacent properties. - 4.3.2. offer opportunities for future parks, Privately Owned Publicly Accessible Spaces, generous landscaped areas, forecourts, wider sidewalks, and mid-block connections. - 4.3.3. contribute to creating a comprehensive network of parks and open spaces, including existing and planned parks and Privately Owned Publicly Accessible Spaces. - 4.4.
+Development sites provide different opportunities for public realm enhancements and mid-block connections depending on their location, size and their relationship with their adjacent properties and the larger context.
+The size and programming of these open spaces is not yet determined by this Plan and only reflects potential locations for future public realm enhancements.
+Some development sites may provide opportunities for future parks and Privately Owned Publicly Accessible Spaces, while some may have the potential for front landscape area, forecourts and/or wider sidewalks and connections.
+Other improvements include the combination of Privately Owned Publicly Accessible Spaces and mid-block connections.